whitehaven/residency-mastermind/README.md

 Getting concerned by how complex this problem is.

-- some rotations change over time - how can I change a rotation requirement from one year to another? - fortunately only this year's requirements matter; old rotations just have to count toward existing requirments
+- some rotations change over time - how can I change a rotation requirement from one year to another? - fortunately only this year's requirements matter; old rotations just have to count toward existing requirements
 - as above, rotations should generally change on block transition dates to facilitate office work

 ### 2025-08-08